 One of the biggest challenges when isolating seed crops remains pollen contamination from genetically modified (GM) crop production, especially with wind-pollinated crops such as corn in regions where GM fields are prevalent.
 Genetic mixes resulting from outcrosses will put at risk the integrity of the germplasm while potentially damaging the local ecological balance.
 Should such fields of the same species are present in the vicinity, isolation distances must be significantly increased (at least twofold) in order to reduce deleterious crosses as much as possible.

-Lastly, should the space in your garden is limited, it is always recommended and safe to grow one variety of a given crop species at a time, which will also be easier to isolate if applicable (or require no isolation at all if no other varieties are grown in your neighborhood).
+Lastly, should the space in your garden is limited, it is always recommended and safe to grow one variety of a given crop species at a time, which will also be easier to isolate if applicable (or requires no isolation at all if no other varieties are grown in your neighborhood).
 In case you are looking to grow a variety regardless of the risk of contamination from foreign pollen coming from the vicinity, you can decide to simply rogue out any off-types instead.
 This might be enough based on your situation, provided you have a good understanding of the variety and are able to identity potential crosses when they emerge.
 Planting in friends’ or neighbors’ gardens can also be considered as a viable alternative whenever the isolation of one or several varieties if needed, and that your community has the space required to do so.

 Note: Varietal purity should not be confused with specific purity, which characterizes a seed lot containing no inert matter (mineral or vegetal) and no foreign seeds.